mar-kan/data_mining_bnb/README.md

 # data_mining_bnb
-mining data from bnb datasets for various features in python (jupiter notebook)
+mining data from bnb datasets for various features in python

 -----------------------